 How do I get a degree plan?

-We have written automated degree plans for many of our programs and they are available online through the secure server.
-Students may download an automated degree plan from the secure server, Bannerweb.
-Graduate and doctoral students must meet with their advisors who will prepare the degree plan for them.
+Students may run an automated degree plan from the secure server, Bannerweb.
+Doctoral students must meet with their advisors who will prepare the degree plan for them.

 Official degree audits are issued when the student applies to graduate.
 Students should apply to graduate no more than one year prior to the anticipated date of graduation.
 If you are in your final year of enrollment, you should visit with your advisor.
-We send advisors graduation packets for their advisees when they are nearing the completing their degree.
+We send graduation packets to students (through Blackboard) when they are nearing the completing their degree.

 How do I order a duplicate diploma?

 You complete the diploma replacement form and send it with your payment to the Registrar's Office.

 How many hours are required for a degree?